 🗓 Avoid August: The best time to visit Ksamil is May/June and September/early October.
 It gets insanely busy in August, I don’t think I’ve been anywhere as crazy.

 👻 Ghost town in winter: From November to March, Kasamil feels a lot like a ghost town.
 Most places shut down completely and a lot of the beaches are closed off.
-What I find insane, is that businesses are allowed to restrict access to the beaches.
-Luckily the main ones are open year round.
+What I find insane is that businesses are allowed to restrict access to the beaches.
+Luckily, the main ones are open year-round.

-🏖 No public beaches: While there technically are public beaches in Ksamil, most are lined with private sunbeds run by beach bars or restaurants.
-In high season (July–August), you’ll need to pay anywhere from €15–€35 for two beds and an umbrella, depending on location and time of day.
-And €60+ for the fancier cabanas.
+🏖 Few public beaches: There are only two public beaches in Ksamil; most are still lined with private sunbeds run by beach bars or restaurants.
+In high season (July–August), you’ll need to pay anywhere from €10–€35 for two beds and an umbrella, depending on location and time of day.
+And €70+ for the fancier cabanas.

 🕗 Come early — seriously: I know I’m repeating myself here, but by 10:00 am in summer, many beaches are already full.
 Locals and tourists alike reserve spots early, especially on the popular ones like Ksamil Beach and Bora Bora.
-If you want a prime spot near the water, arrive before 9:00 am or risk ending up in the back row (or with no space at all).
+If you want a prime spot near the water, arrive before 9:30 am or risk ending up in the back row (or with no space at all).

-💵 Bring cash: Not all beach bars or umbrella vendors accept cards, so bring some cash (Albanian lek or euros).
+💵 Bring cash: Not all restaurants, beach bars or umbrella vendors accept cards, so bring some cash (Albanian lek or euros).
 It’s handy for snacks, drinks, or tipping if you get service at your sunbed.
 I have even had to pay cash at some hotels.

 👀 Read next >> I spent 5 weeks in Saranda Albania: Here’s the good and the bad